Generic Name: venlafaxine (VEN la fax een)

 low levels of sodium in your blood; or

-if you are switching to venlafaxine from another antidepressant.
+if you are switching to Effexor XR from another antidepressant.

-Venlafaxine may cause serious lung problems in a newborn if the mother takes the medicine late in pregnancy (during the third trimester).
+Effexor XR may cause serious lung problems in a newborn if the mother takes the medicine late in pregnancy (during the third trimester).
 However, you may have a relapse of depression if you stop taking your antidepressant.
-Tell your doctor right away if you become pregnant while taking venlafaxine.
+Tell your doctor right away if you become pregnant while taking this medicine.
 Do not start or stop taking this medicine during pregnancy without your doctor's advice.

 You should not breast-feed while using this medicine.